American Pitbull Terrier Training Tips

 Note:

 • If your dog doesn’t stay, start over and keep practicing.
-Eventually your dog will be trained.
+Eventually your pit bull training will pay off.

 • As soon as you can take one step, take another and so on.
 (You only need to hold the leash higher than your dog’s head until he understands what you want him to do after you tell him to “Stay”)